miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 - The first position is an optional database, so a db is assumed!
 - The last position is is `**kwargs` for arbitrary app attribute loading!

+## Jeremy Howard Has the Art of 80/20-rule API Design

 Uh, there's some opinions here.
 This is a much more loaded framework than the sparse code you actually have to look at would make it appear.
 This framework I get the feeling is like Jeremy Howard himself.
 This is quite soft-spoken, but if